schiehll/kerbs/README.md

 ## Creating custom components

 You aren't limited to the built-in components, you can create your owns if you like to.
-Just make sure to use [styled-components](https://www.styled-components.com/) to be able to access the Kerbs theme variables so it will looks nice in both, light and dark mode.
+Just make sure to use [styled-components](https://www.styled-components.com/) to be able to access the Kerbs' theme variables so it will looks nice in both, light and dark mode.

 Here's a example of a custom button component: